rdotnet/dynamic-interop-dll/README.md

 This library is designed to dynamic libraries (called shared libraries on unix-type of platforms).
 The loading mechanism adapts to the operating system it is running on.
 It is an offshoot from the [R.NET](http://rdotnet.codeplex.com) project (source code now hosted [on github](https://github.com/jmp75/rdotnet)).

+# License

+This library is covered as of version 0.7.3 by the [MIT license](https://github.com/jmp75/dynamic-interop-dll/blob/3055f27f46d1b794572bcd944eaebbd4f960b9a6/License.txt).

 # Installation

 You can install this library in your project(s) [as a NuGet package](https://www.nuget.org/packages/DynamicInterop)

-# License

-This library is covered as of version 0.7.3 by the [MIT license](https://github.com/jmp75/dynamic-interop-dll/blob/3055f27f46d1b794572bcd944eaebbd4f960b9a6/License.txt).
+For some Linux flavours you may need to also compile a [workaround for a "invalid caller" error](#libdl-workaround).
+This has been observed on some CentOS flavours.
+Debian, Ubuntu appear fine.

 # Usage